nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![EditContact](images/EditContact_checkvalid.png)<br>
 *Fig 15.
 Sequence diagram of checking if an edit is valid in the `Edit a contact's timetable` feature*

-Fig 15. above shows the sequence diagram illustrating the implementation of Alternative 1.
+Fig 15. shows the sequence diagram illustrating the implementation of Alternative 1.
 Checking validity of edit is done before editSchedule() of `Contact` is called, as shown in Fig 14.
 1. This path is optional, and is only implemented if `Contact` the main user.
 2. `CommandHandler` calls isValidEdit(time slot) of the `Contact` class.